neondatabase/website/content/docs/extensions/pgvector.md

 **max_parallel_maintenance_workers**

+You can also speed up index creation by increasing the number of parallel workers.
+The default is `2`.

 The `max_parallel_maintenance_workers` sets the maximum number of parallel workers that can be started by a single utility command such as `CREATE INDEX`.
 By default, the `max_parallel_maintenance_workers` setting is `2`.
 For efficient parallel index creation, you can increase this setting.
 Parallel workers are taken from the pool of processes established by `max_worker_processes` (`10`), limited by `max_parallel_workers` (`8`).

 You can increase the `maintenance_work_mem` setting for the current session with a command similar to the following: